-Self-Injury Awareness Day (SIAD), is an international awareness day that takes place every year on March 1 and is a day meant for learning about self-injury behaviors and for providing resources to those who are in need of help.
-An orange ribbon, representing a sign of hope for a misunderstood problem, symbolizes this awareness day.
-Self-injury, also known as self-harm, is the deliberate action of causing physical harm to oneself and is a very dangerous sign of emotional distress.
-According to the Statistical and Diagnostic Manual of Mental Disorders, Fifth Edition (DSM-5), self-harm is formally known as non-suicidal self-injury disorder (NSSID) as these self-destructive behaviors are carried out without any intention of suicide.
-Adolescents are at the highest risk for self-harm injury as many studies state that roughly 15% of teenagers and 17-35% of college students have inflicted self-harmful behaviors on themselves.
-Males and females have comparable rates of self-harm behavior.
-Cutting, skin carving, self-medication, extreme scratching, or burning oneself as well punching or hitting walls to induce pain are examples of self injurious behavior.
-Other examples include ingesting toxic chemicals, extreme skin picking, hair pulling and deliberate interference with wound healing.
+Self-Injury Awareness Day (SIAD), is an international awareness day that takes place every year on March 1.
+This day is meant for learning about self-injury behaviors and for providing resources to those who are in need of help.
+An orange ribbon, representing a sign of hope for a misunderstood problem, symbolizes this day.
+Self-injury, also known as self-harm, is the deliberate action of causing physical harm to oneself and is a sign of emotional distress.

 It can be hard to tell if someone is harming themselves.
 Usually they will want to hide this behavior.
 If you suspect someone is engaging in self-injury, you may have seen these signs:

 - Fresh scratches, cuts, bruises or other observable wounds

 - Several scars resulting from cuts or burns

 - Social and familial difficulties